asteroidjs/asteroidjs/README.md

  * http://localhost:3000

 Rebuilds the client code in-memory & uses hot module reload so you can develop super fast!
-On my 2013 MBA an initial build takes about 8 seconds and updates usually take 800ms.
+An initial build takes about 8 seconds and updates usually take 800ms.

 ## Server-side development